-Although bar options are limited in Yogyakarta, the city offers other activities to keep you well entertained at night.
-Malioboro street gets livelier and busier after sunset and locals gather at Alun Alun Kidul peddling a neon lit pedal car round the square or take the challenge of the banyan trees.
+Yogyakarta on Java island in Indonesia is limited when it comes to bar options but the city offers other activities to keep you well entertained during the night.
+Malioboro street gets livelier and busier after sunset and locals gather at Alun Alun Kidul peddling a neon lit pedal car round the square or take the challenge of the Banyan trees.
 Restaurants come in as plenty and serve amazing food including excellent western food.
 Other option is getting to the threatre to watch a non planned performance accompanied by a traditional orchestra.

 Bars - Yogyakarta at night